9 Best Non-Dairy Sugar-Free Creamers (2024)

 This barista version of Califia Almond Milk will give the best results for espresso-type drinks.
 Whether you are making your own latte art or just giving a quick whisk, you can really get some air into the milk.

 Soy milk can be an acquired taste for some.
-This vegan coffee creamer from NOW Foods is very creamy, and soy naturally has more protein in it than its other plant-based counterparts.
+This vegan coffee creamer is very creamy, and soy naturally has more protein in it than its other plant-based counterparts.
+This means that it can add more thickness to your coffee drinks than other dairy-free options like almond milk.

-Powdered milk is great for adding to smoothies as you can use just enough water to blend your fruit and add a bit of powder for a creamy taste without too many calories.
+Powdered milk is also great for adding to smoothies as you can use just enough water to blend your fruit and add a bit of powder for a creamy taste without too many calories or dairy products.

 This milk-free creamer option contains MCT oil and coconut oil powders.
 You can achieve a wonderful coffee drink close to butter coffee but without the dairy.